Aupair in Germany: Requirements, Salary and More (A to Z Guide)

 Salary as an Aupair in Germany

 When it comes to Salary as an Aupair in Germany then this part is a bit tricky.
 Actually, there is no so-called ‘salary’ for Aupairs in Germany.
-Since almost all expenses are covered by the host families you can’t expect a big salary, right?
-But no worries, you will get some monthly 😉 It was only 260€ per month.
-But recently it increased and became 280€ per month.
+Since nearly all expenses are covered by host families, a substantial salary shouldn’t be anticipated, correct?

 How to apply for Aupair in Germany

 Once you have met the requirements, you’ll need to be ready for an interview with the host family.
 The interview will cover your personal history and ask about your reasons for wanting to be an Aupair.
-If successful, the family will then provide you with an employment contract that will outline your working hours and other conditions of employment.

 If you would like to Germany as an Au Pair then you can register yourself here.